emaicus/Rangers-and-Ruffians/Player_Handbook.md

 Passive Effects: The high luck character happened to point at the exact shop the group needed to enter.
 Out of all the cups she could have chosen, the low luck character picked the poisoned one.
 #### Perception

-### Races
+## Races
 To begin building your character, you must first know what culture they come from.
 A character's race represents the people that they are a part of and their inborn abilities.
 From Halflings to Orcs, each race has its own base stats, which will influence how they interact with the world.
 All races also have inborn abilities, which help them in the trials and battles that await them on their adventures!
 Note: make sure to think about the stat set that you want before crafting your character; do you want to focus on high intelligence and inner fire so that your character can be a powerful mage?
 Perhaps strength and vitality suit you better, so that you can be a tank.
 Or maybe you want to be a fast-moving high dexterity character.
 The choice is up to you!
 Don't be overwhelmed, however; with training and skill, any character can be specced to fit your playstyle!

 #### Man:
-Description: The most average of the races.
+The most average of the races.
 The race of man can become good at most things, but it takes a concerted effort for them to become great at anything.
 That doesn't stop them from trying, though, and it is this natural willpower that makes them a force to be reckoned with.
-Natural Allegiances/Enemies: Humans get on great with dwarves, well with elves, and distrust orcs and goblins.
+**Natural Allegiances/Enemies:** Humans get on great with dwarves, well with elves, and distrust orcs and goblins.
 ###### Inborn Abilities:
   * Last Stand: When a human's health is below 20%, they can make two moves in a row.
   * Strength of Men: Men begin with basic healing abilities.